 Corinth is a very small village located in the state of New York.
 With a population of 2,516 people and two constituent neighborhoods, Corinth is the 506th largest community in New York.
-Corinth has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Corinth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Corinth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Corinth is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Corinth who work in office and administrative support (10.88%), sales jobs (10.37%), and healthcare (7.31%).
+There are especially a lot of people living in Corinth who work in office and administrative support (10.98%), sales jobs (9.76%), and management occupations (7.84%).

 The people who call Corinth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Corinth residents report their race to be White, followed by Asian.
-Important ancestries of people in Corinth include German, Italian, French , and English.
+Important ancestries of people in Corinth include German, Italian, English, and French .

 The most common language spoken in Corinth is English.
-Other important languages spoken here include Spanish and Yiddish.
+Other important languages spoken here include Spanish and French.